 So, is eating this type of food a sentence?

-But if you make eating refined carbs and sugar a habit rather than a special treat, you may be feeding some unfriendly cohabitants in your gut that have their best interests in mind, not yours.
+But if you make eating refined carbs and sugar a habit rather than a special treat, you may be feeding some unfriendly cohabitants in your gut that have their best interests in mind instead of yours.

 We all want a nice rosy glow, but not rosacea.